Sound-symbolic roots in Talmit

 2. adverbial form:

 These are of VSCV type and can receive adfixes.
-The suffix -ru (which has died out in Talmit otherwise) is used to derive adverbs, e.g. ámmaru 'in a considered way', ástaru 'in a sneaky way' and so on.
+The suffix -ru (which is normally not productive in Talmit) is used to derive adverbs, e.g. ámmaru 'in a considered way', ástaru 'in a sneaky way' and so on.
 Intensity is marked by infixion of the second vowel and stress shift: ammáiru 'in a well-considered way', ammáuru 'in an ill-considered way'.

 Verbs can also be derived from this form by the verbal ending -arun and the appropriate prefixes, e.g. séndarun 'get wet on a small spot', sándarun 'get wet everywhere'.